401d21/team_docs/team_agreement.md

 6. What is your strategy for ensuring everyone’s voice is heard?
 7. How will you ensure that you are creating a safe environment where everyone feels comfortable speaking up?

+9:00 daily standup to set goals for the day

+Pair / team programming for the rest of the day.

+4:00 end of day standup

+Use slack / remo

+Hourly breaks

+Communicate project and individual status to the team.

+After-hours: okay to slack, but no expectation for response.

 ## Work Plan

 1. How you will identify tasks, assign tasks, know when they are complete, and manage work in general?
 2. What project management tool will be used?

+Miro / Trello to plan

+Daily standups to assign and manage work.

 ## Git Process

 1. What components of your project will live on GitHub?
 2. How will you share the repository with your teammates?
 3. What is your Git flow?
 4. Will you be using a PR review workflow?

-Yes
+Branches:
+- main (review required, Dominick and Mike for now, switch halfway)
+- dev (daily push to dev in PM)
+- individual branches (daily pull from dev in AM)